 Even well-recognized schools like NYU and USC are seeing close to one-quarter of recent grads unemployed three months after graduating.

 While the author of the Wall Street Journal article suggested skipping grad school and packing your bags for the hub of whatever business you want to be in (San Francisco for tech, Los Angeles for entertainment, etc.), I’d suggest taking advantage of the warmer business climate outside of the US.

-While determined entrepreneurs will be successful in any climate, the economic outlook for the West isn’t good, and more regulation and higher taxation can only bring one down.
+While determined successful entrepreneurs can prove themselves in any climate, the economic outlook for the West isn’t good, and more regulation and higher taxation can only bring one down.
 The grass can really be greener on the other side of the fence.
 For adventure-seeking and open-minded young entrepreneurs, programs overseas could stretch their resources even further while providing for greater upside.

 For US and many European students, Panama offers immediate permanent residency with a $5,000 bank deposit and an “economic tie” like ownership of a corporation.
 There is a growing entrepreneurial spirit there and business is more accepted than in the US.

 For those who don’t want to start their own business, Panama’s growing economy has placed a greater and greater demand on English-speaking foreigners for management positions, and a fancy degree or business school may not be needed.